DavideBruni/MIRCV_project/search_engine/src/test/java/unipi/aide/mircv/model/README.md

 - Simple functions: just read the code to understand its correctness.
 These functions mostly call other functions, like an orchestrator.

--Read and write operations and more complex functions: tested by running the code (and the debugger provided by IntelliJ) with different collection sizes, first with collections containing a few documents, then gradually increasing the size until reaching the complete collection.
+- Read and write operations and more complex functions: tested by running the code (and the debugger provided by IntelliJ) with different collection sizes, first with collections containing a few documents, then gradually increasing the size until reaching the complete collection.

 ## BitsTest Class